Kate Winslet: Reception and acting style

 Leonardo DiCaprio, her co-star in Titanic and Revolutionary Road, considers Winslet to be "the most prepared and well-researched actor on set", and Jude Law, her co-star in The Holiday, believes that despite her seriousness she remains "very calm and good-natured".
 Her Steve Jobs director Danny Boyle has identified a willingness in Winslet to avoid typecasting and said that she takes an effort "to reposition directors' and producers' perspective on her" to allow herself to be challenged as an artist.

 Winslet has said she is interested in playing "angst-ridden women" with strong dispositions masking flaws and insecurities, and that she connects with "women who are either finding their way out of a situation, looking for love, having some struggle within love, or questioning the big things in life".
 Drawn to parts that are in tandem with her personal struggles at certain points in her life, she finds it difficult to detach herself from her roles, saying that "you have to confront your true feelings every single day.
 And that's pretty exhausting.
 Then you have to go home and make dinner".
 Even so, she finds it therapeutic to perform.
 Winslet is known for her willingness to perform nude scenes, having done so in over a dozen of her films, although she considers its contribution to the narrative before agreeing to it.
 She believes that such scenes promote a positive body image amongst women.

 Personal life

 While filming Dark Season, a fifteen-year-old Winslet began a romantic relationship with actor-writer Stephen Tredre, who was twelve years her senior.
 She considered him a major influence in her life and they lived together in London from 1991.
 They broke up in 1995, but remained close until Tredre died of bone cancer two years later.
 Winslet decided not to attend the premiere of Titanic to attend his funeral.
-In 2008, she said that she had not overcome his death.
+In 2008, she said that she had not got over his death.